-The combination of the various issues, outlined above, has led to a sluggish start of parole applications filed and parole applications granted.
-Moreover, as the below graph illustrates, less than 50% of applications filed have been approved.
+The combination of the various issues, outlined above, led to a sluggish start of parole applications filed and parole applications granted.
+During the intial three years of the program, less than 50% of applications filed had been approved.

 What Happens If The Filipino Veteran And His Spouse Are Deceased?

 When both the veteran and his spouse are both deceased, the veteran’s beneficiaries may file a self-petition to seek parole on their own behalf, as well as on behalf of their spouses and children (unmarried and under 21) – but only if the original I-130 petition is reinstated by the government.